xmarduel/pycut/README.md

 - vPocket ?
 - improve clipper swig wrapper (make it more pythonic)
 - should only select svg paths in viewer from the initial svg (not the generated preview geometry/toolpaths)
+- in op lists: list of paths editable (comboboxes with checkboxes, label show the list of paths names)